Telmatobius culeus: Conservation status and threats

 The Titicaca water frog has declined drastically, leading the IUCN to rank it as endangered.

 It was once common, with a survey in the late 1960s by Jacques Cousteau and colleagues counting 200 individuals in an only 1 acre plot of the huge lake.
 Although not directly comparable, a survey in 2017 of three 100 × 2 m transects at 38 locations only detected a total of 45 Titicaca water frogs at 6 of the locations (none at the remaining).
 It is estimated that it declined by more than 80% in just 15 years, from 1990 to 2004, equalling three Titicaca water frog generations.
 Several other species in the genus Telmatobius are facing similar risks.

 The causes of the precarious status of the Titicaca water frog are over-collecting for human consumption, pollution and introduced trout, and it may also be threatened by disease.
+Additionally, the Titicaca grebe, which are flightless birds that reside in the local area of Titicaca lake, have been targeting the animal.
+These birds have a Papillae that reacts positively to the skin of the frog.

 Capture for food

-The species is consumed as a traditional food or blended drink, and as traditional medicine that is claimed to be an aphrodisiac, and treat infertility, tuberculosis, anemia, asthma, osteoporosis and fever, but this is entirely unsupported by evidence.
+The species is consumed as a traditional food or blended drink known as frog juice, and as traditional medicine that is claimed to be an aphrodisiac, and treat infertility, tuberculosis, anemia, asthma, osteoporosis and fever, but this is entirely unsupported by evidence.
 Dishes with Titicaca water frogs are also sold by some local restaurants as a novelty to tourists.

 On a month-long expedition to Lake Titicaca 100 years ago, this frog was not seen in any of the markets in the region, no locals were seen hunting for it and when asked locals said they considered it inedible.
 Whether this reporting was incomplete or there has been a significant change is unclear, but by the 2000s tens of thousands were caught for food and traditional medicine each year, and even though now illegal the trade has to some extent continued.
 Smaller numbers have been exported to other countries as food, for frog leather (skin) and the pet trade.